 Whether you’re a professional artist or a hobbyist who wants to get serious about your craft, you’re going to need an essential set of supplies.
 Drawing comes with its own list of recommended sketching utensils from erasers to pencils to tools that help you blend graphite.
-While this might not be the only items you need to tackle a specific project, they are some of the best to have on hand if you feel like sketching on the fly or you’re looking to complete a simple drawing exercise.
+While these might not be the only items you need to tackle a specific project, they are some of the best to have on hand if you feel like sketching on the fly or if you’re looking to complete a simple drawing exercise.

 Essential Art Supplies for Drawing

 With all drawing supplies, it’s best to try a few brands before you make your final decision of what will be your go-to pencil maker or sketchbook producer.
 They might be the same type of products, but each manufacturer will have their own formulas and characteristics you may love or hate.

 To ensure you’re getting the highest quality supplies, we recommend opting for “Artist” or “Professional” grade on the label as opposed to “Student” grade.
 The latter tend to be made of lower quality materials which, while cutting down on cost, probably won't save you much money in the long run; they won't last as long.